 - Building towards a shared, integrated ecosystem empowering developers

 The scope of these companies and offerings varies and the ecosystem is fragmented.
 Many companies support a specific process in the ML lifecycle.
 Weights & Biases and Comet.ml, for example, offer tooling for experiment tracking and visibility.
 Seldon offers model deployment and serving, while Outerbounds provides out-of-the-box task orchestration and versioning.
-Still, others manage larger swaths of the ML lifecycle but focus on a particular vertical, data type, or modality for fully managed, lighter-touch ML (e.g. Basetwo for manufacturing process engineers).
+Others manage larger swaths of the ML lifecycle: Qwak, for example, offers a full suite of tools with a pitch of a more holistic and integrated product and a consolidated stack for engineers.
+Basetwo offers a similar stack with no-code model building interfaces for manufacturing process engineers.

 As with developer tooling in the past, the open source and research communities are among the many innovators here.
 We’re excited by this cross-pollination with many prominent ML tools and companies beginning as research or open-source endeavors.
 Coiled, for example, was founded by the creators of Dask, an open-source project.
 Anyscale was founded out of Berkeley’s RISELab, and the list goes on.